noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/portals/communicate_with_portal.md

 title: Communicating with L1
 ---

 Is this your first time hearing the word `Portal`?
-Check out the [concepts section](../../../../protocol-specs/l1-smart-contracts/index.md).
+Check out the [protocol spec](../../../../protocol-specs/l1-smart-contracts/index.md).

 Follow the [token bridge tutorial](../../../../tutorials/contract_tutorials/advanced/token_bridge/index.md) for hands-on experience writing and deploying a Portal contract.